Biden says Putin is weighing use of chemical weapons in Ukraine

-WASHINGTON (REUTERS) - Russian accusations that Kyiv has biological and chemical weapons are false and illustrate that Russian President Vladimir Putin is considering using them himself in his war against Ukraine, US President Joe Biden said on Monday (March 21), without citing evidence.
+WASHINGTON • Russia's false accusations that Kyiv has biological and chemical weapons illustrate that Russian President Vladimir Putin is considering using them himself in his war against Ukraine, US President Joe Biden said, without citing evidence.

-Mr Putin's "back is against the wall and now he's talking about new false flags he's setting up including, asserting that we in America have biological as well as chemical weapons in Europe, simply not true," Mr Biden said at a Business Roundtable event.
+Mr Putin's "back is against the wall and now he's talking about new false flags he's setting up, including asserting that we in America have biological as well as chemical weapons in Europe, simply not true", Mr Biden said at a Business Roundtable event on Monday.

 "They are also suggesting that Ukraine has biological and chemical weapons in Ukraine.
-That's a clear sign he's considering using both of those."
+That's a clear sign he's considering using both of those," said the United States President.

-The Russian embassy in Washington did not immediately respond to a request for comment.

 The remarks echoed prior comments by officials in Washington and allied countries, who have accused Russia of spreading an unproven claim that Ukraine had a biological weapons programme as a possible prelude to potentially launching its own biological or chemical attacks.